ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 MTLS MUST be supported as a Holder of Key (HoK) Mechanism.

-OAUTB SHALL NOT be supported.
+OAUTB SHALL NOT be supported due to a lack industry support.

 MTLS HoK allows issued tokens to be bound to a client certificate as specified in [section 3](https://tools.ietf.org/id/draft-ietf-oauth-mtls-07.html#SenderConstrainedAccess) of **[MTLS]**.